alifcflores/e-core-manual-assessment/README.md

 Plus
 - Smoke Tests in all aplication
-- Icons for Priority
-- Icons for execution status

 # Scenarios Planned For Login Page
 Two main software testing techniques were used to create the test scenarios.